On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

 \subsection{Compositional Reasoning}

-To study the mechanistic challenges of multi-step reasoning, we consider the state-tracking task~\citep{liu2023transformers,merrill2024illusion,huang2025cot}.
+To study the mechanistic challenges of multi-step reasoning, we consider the state-tracking task that has received much recent attention~\citep{liu2023transformers,merrill2024illusion,huang2025cot}.
 This setting serves as a simple example of compositional reasoning: while each individual step is computationally simple, the task requires the precise sequential composition of $L$ transitions in order to compute the final result.

 \begin{definition}[$L$-step compositional reasoning] Let \(\mathcal Y\) be a finite set (the \emph{state space}) and \(\mathcal G\) a finite group, acting on \(\mathcal Y\) via \((g,y)\mapsto g (y)\).
 For any initial state \(y_0\in\mathcal Y\) and sequence of transitions \(g_1,\dots,g_L\in\mathcal G\), we can obtain a trajectory \(y_\ell = g_\ell (y_{\ell-1}) \) where \( \ell=1,\dots,L\).
 The goal is to predict the final state \(y_L\) given the sequence $(y_0, g_1, \dots, g_L)$.
 We define $L$ as the \emph{length} or \emph{horizon} of the problem. \end{definition}